List of Twin Peaks characters: Richard Horne

-Richard Horne (Eamon Farren), the son of Audrey and Cooper's doppelgänger, is introduced in the 2017 series.
+Richard Horne, played by Eamon Farren, the son of Audrey and Cooper's doppelgänger, is introduced in The Return.
 A violent and unstable young man with ties to drug dealing, Richard kills a boy in a hit-and-run accident and attempts to cover it up.
 He nearly murders Miriam Sullivan, a witness to the accident, and steals his grandmother's money (along with everything else of potential value in her house) after assaulting her.
-Although Miriam survives and identifies Richard as the killer, he manages to escape to Montana, where he encounters Cooper's doppelgänger.
+Miriam survives and identifies Richard as the killer, but he escapes to Montana, where he encounters Cooper's doppelgänger.
 Recognizing the doppelgänger as an FBI agent, although unaware that he is his father, Richard follows the doppelgänger to the Dutchman's and confronts him.
 The doppelgänger promptly subdues Richard and sends him to a location indicated by a set of coordinates the doppelgänger received.
 Upon arriving there, Richard is killed by an electrical force.

 Packard family

 Josie Packard

-Josie Packard (Joan Chen) is from Hong Kong, and is ethnic Chinese.
+Josie Packard, played by Joan Chen, is from Hong Kong, and is ethnic Chinese.
 Josie meets and marries Andrew Packard, owner of the Packard Mill, in Hong Kong and accompanies him to Twin Peaks.
 After Andrew's death in a boating accident, Josie inherits the mill, which is run by her sister-in-law Catherine.
-Catherine resents Josie for taking over the mill and suspects that Josie was responsible for Andrew's demise.
-Catherine's husband Pete Martell, a former woodcutter, is good friends with Josie, seeing her fragile side and striving to protect her.
-Through most of the first season, Josie seems innocent, an easy mark and potential victim for her more savvy and cunning sister-in-law and Catherine's lover, Ben Horne.
-It is only later revealed that Josie is, in truth, a classic "femme fatale" whose innocence masks a manipulative and cold-blooded side.
+Catherine resents Josie for taking over the mill and suspects that Josie was responsible for Andrew's death.
+Catherine's husband, Pete Martell, a former woodcutter, is good friends with Josie, seeing her fragile side and striving to protect her.
+Through most of the first season, Josie seems innocent, an easy mark and potential victim for her savvy, cunning sister-in-law and Catherine's lover, Ben Horne.
+It is only later revealed that Josie is a classic femme fatale whose innocence masks a manipulative and cold-blooded side.

-After her husband's death, Josie starts dating the town sheriff Harry S. Truman.
-Agent Dale Cooper, in town investigating the murder of Laura Palmer, has befriended Truman, and quickly detects Truman's feelings for Josie, but does not himself trust her at all.
-He tries to warn Truman against getting too close to Josie, but to no avail.
+After her husband's death, Josie starts dating the town sheriff, Harry S. Truman.
+Agent Dale Cooper, in town investigating the murder of Laura Palmer, has befriended Truman and quickly detects Truman's feelings for Josie but does not trust her.
+To no avail, he warns Truman not to get too close to Josie.
 At the end of the first season, a mysterious caller shoots Cooper.
 He survives, thanks to a quick operation, but does not get a look at his assailant, who is later revealed to have been Josie.
 She reveals that she shot him out of fear that he would discover her role in Andrew's death and her other criminal wrongdoings.
-These fears ultimately turned out to be accurate.
-She ultimately dies of heart failure from "fear" after an encounter with evil spirit BOB after having shot and killed Thomas Eckhardt, a long-time tormentor of hers due to his obsession with her.
+These fears turn out to be accurate.
+She ultimately dies of heart failure from "fear" after an encounter with evil spirit BOB after having shot and killed Thomas Eckhardt, a longtime tormentor of hers due to his obsession with her.